How to Recruit Trainers in Pokémon Masters

 - 400 Gems: £3.99 / $3.99

-If you don’t want to spend money to recruit trainers in Pokémon Masters, there are other ways to earn the game’s precious gems.
+Just like most gacha games, however, grinding in the game can earn you the gems that you need to go for Scout Missions to pull for your favorite trainers in the Pokémon universe.
 Players can earn gems by completing daily missions, story quests, and character stories.
-Limited time events also give gems for players to use for recruitment.
-Just like most gacha games, grinding in game can earn you the gems that you need to go for Scout Missions to pull for your favorite trainers in the Pokémon universe.
+Limited-time events also give gems for players to use for recruitment.

-For now, that is everything we know about how to recruit Trainers in Pokémon Masters.
-We are keeping this guide updated as we learn more.
-For more Pokémon content, check out our Where to find Hydreigon in Pokémon Scarlet and Violet guide!